katawful/oblivion-lang-ref/markdown/language/Types.md

 - reference: stores a game object, object must be persistent
 - array: reference to an array, type unspecified
-- string: reference to a string, a container type language-reference core test- check if numbers are actually stored as floats
+- string: reference to a string, a container type

 ```ebnf
 variableDeclaration = varType, variable;